- National

 Ontario

-• Affordable housing was a top issue during Ontario’s provincial election
+- Affordable housing was a top issue during Ontario’s provincial election

 All of Ontario’s main parties made various election campaign promises to address the province’s affordable housing crisis.
 While all parties say they would prioritize boosting the supply of housing, the parties diverged on a range of issues impacting renters.
 Many advocates – including CCHR’s Director of Policy and Communications, Bahar Shadpour – emphasized the need to prioritize Ontarians in greatest need and protect the province’s current affordable housing stock.
-The election results saw the Ontario’s Progressive Conservatives winning a second majority government.
+The election results saw the Ontario’s Progressive Conservatives winning a second majority government. - Hamilton voted to add inclusionary zoning to the City’s Official Plan

-Hamilton’s Planning Committee voted unanimously in favour of adding inclusionary zoning in the City’s Official Plan, to require that housing developments built along the City’s upcoming Light Rail Transit (LRT) route set aside a portion of units to be affordable.
+Hamilton’s Planning Committee voted unanimously in favour of adding inclusionary zoning in the City’s Official Plan, to require that housing developments built along the City’s upcoming Light Rail Transit (LRT) route set aside a portion of units to be affordable. - The Region of Peel set up a working group to design its inclusionary zoning system

 Peel Region established a working group to design the region’s inclusionary zoning system, which is expected to create 200 new affordable housing units for low- and moderate-income households each year.
 The administration of the system will be managed by the Region of Peel, and the working group will be looking into how to set up various aspects of the system including the resale of affordable units, regulating access, ensuring their long-term affordability, and matching residents with units.